Deivedux/Quote/docs/Guides/Linux Guide.md

 After you found out and copied your owner ID and the bot's token, your `config.json` should look something like this.

 ![](https://i.imgur.com/MHjaCqh.png)

+# Inviting Your Bot

+Last but not least, inviting your bot.

+Replace `<bot_id>` with your bot's ID in this link: `https://discordapp.com/oauth2/authorize?client_id=<bot id>&permissions=84992&scope=bot`

+Once you replaced `<bot_id>` with your bot's ID, copy the link in a new tab (the current tab also works) and select your server.

+After that, you're all set.
+If you have any questions, ask in the [Official Support Server](https://discord.gg/sbySHxA).